ConGustoAI/chat/README.md

 - Runtime limits: 60 seconds on Hoby plan, 300 seconds on Pro plan.
 - Set the environment variables.
 - Set the domain name to your domain, and make sure the auth callback URL for Google/Github matches the domain.

+## Admin users

+Congusto Chat keeps the providers (OpenAI, Anthropic, etc.), models and assistants in the database.
+It comes with a set of default ones, and the users are able to define their own.
+The default ones are seeded in the database when you run `bun db:seed`.

+To edit the default providers, models, and assistants through the UI, the user needs to be an Admin.
+To make a user an Admin, set the `is_admin` field to `true` for that user in the `public.users` table, you will see the Admin entries in the Settings page.

 ## Development